johnliu55tw/pelican-cjk/README.rst

 Pelican in CJK
 ##############

-Writting Pelican in Chinese, Japanese and Korean smoothly.
+Writing Pelican in Chinese, Japanese, and Korean smoothly.

 Behavior Changes